 - Everything is necessarily-related because it’s derivative.

-- It is expanding humongously larger than we are accustomed to be thinking.
+- It is expanding, ever-humongous number, larger than what we are accustomed to be thinking.

-- And, it would appear to go on forever, that is, be open-ended and entirely dynamic.
+- And, it would appear to go on forever; that is, it is an open-ended and entirely dynamic number.

 Space-time.
 To take in all this growth or expansion (perhaps best called inflation) into our deep understanding of things, we need real starting points.
 One second sounds reasonably short, but light has already traveled 299,792,458 meters (in a vacuum).
 In just one second our universe is already quite large.
 It begs the question, “What would be the smallest possible units of space (length) and time?”

 Planck Length and Planck Time.
 It took about a year to begin to understand Planck Length and Planck Time.
 One of our teachers was MIT’s Frank Wilczek with his many helpful books and articles.
 When we multiply both numbers by 2, over and over again, it takes 67 doublings before we are in the range of particle physics such as the proton and fermion.
-It will take another 20 doublings of Planck time before time can even be measured.
+It will take another 10 doublings of Planck time before a fractional unit of time can even be measured.
 At one second, there have already been just over 143 doublings.
 In one year there will be just over 168 doublings and the universe will have expanded 9.460 trillion kilometers (9,460,536,207,068.016 kilometers, called a light year) which is getting “very close” to the gravitational reach of our Solar System.

 Within just 202 doublings of those base Planck units, we are at the Age of the Universe and the Observable Universe.
 We have the entire universe, from its beginning to the current time, all contained within 202 doublings, or notations, or groups, sets, clusters, or domains.